 Police Recruitment Information

-Thank you for your interest in Harrisburg Bureau of Police!
+Thank you for being so interested in the Harrisburg Bureau of Police!
 We are currently accepting applications to test with the Harrisburg Bureau of Police.
 Please visit PoliceApp.com to apply.
-Deadline for Applications is September 24, 2021.
+The deadline for Applications is February 23rd, 2024.

 Harrisburg Bureau of Police test dates:

 The Harrisburg Bureau of Police does not require the Police Academy Act 120 Certification to be accomplished prior to hiring.
 The Bureau will send you to Harrisburg Area Community College for the required Municipal Police Officers Education and Training Course (MPOETC) and pay you a salary and benefits.
 No residency requirement in the City of Harrisburg.

 Competitive Starting Salary & Benefits

 - $51,000 Academy Salary increasing to $56,000 upon completion of Academy/FTO Training Program

 - Competitive Medical, Dental, Vision and Prescription Drug Coverage

 - Paid Group Life Insurance